brentley/ecsworkshop/content/capacity_providers/tabs/fargate.md

 ![updatecluster](/images/cp_update_cluster.png)

 Under `Default capacity provider strategy`, click the `x` next to all of the strategies until there are no more left to remove.
+Once you've done that, click `Update`.

 ![deletecapprovider](/images/cp_delete_default.png)